Ara, the Altar, lies just south of Scorpius,

 of the two is Gamma Arae).
 Alpha Arae,

-which is just barely fainter, is just below the center.
+which is just barely fainter, is below and just to the right of Girtab,

 The remainder of the constellation stretches